runway7/blip/README.md

-blip
+Blip: Very Simple GeoLocation
 ====

-Very simple JSON based geolocation, powered by Google App Engine
+Blip is a very simple JSON based geolocation, powered by Google App Engine.

+Just hit http://blip.runway7.net - it gives you a JSON output of Google's best guess about where you are.